acil-bwh/slowdown-covid19/index.md

 ### Background
 The definitive test for SARS-CoV-2 is the real-time reverse transcriptase-polymerase chain reaction (RT-PCR) test.
 However, radiographic findings have been reported as a potential tool for screening.
 The typical radiographic findinds that have been reported are:
--ground-glass opacities (GGO) in all hospitalized patients -crazy paving appearance (GGOs and inter-/intra-lobular septal thickening) -air space consolidation
+- ground-glass opacities (GGO) in all hospitalized patients
+- crazy paving appearance (GGOs and inter-/intra-lobular septal thickening)
+- air space consolidation
--bronchovascular thickening in the lesion
+- bronchovascular thickening in the lesion
--traction bronchiectasis
+- traction bronchiectasis

 More information can be found [here](https://radiopaedia.org/articles/coronavirus-disease-2019-covid-19-1?lang=us)